NCAN Kicks Against Raw Cashew Export Ban, Says Policy Risks 5m Jobs

 He also dismissed reports of leadership crisis within the association, attributing such claims to external interference linked to disagreements over policy directions, including opposition to genetically modified initiatives and export restrictions.

-He reaffirmed the unity of the association and its commitment to policies that promoted sustainability, protected farmers, and ensured the long-term growth of Nigeria’s cashew industry.
+He reaffirmed the unity of the association and its commitment to policies that promote sustainability, protect farmers, and ensure the long-term growth of Nigeria’s cashew industry.

-In a communique issued at the end of the EGM, stakeholders reaffirmed commitment to constitutional governance, due process, and institutional stability within the group.
+Meanwhile, in a communique issued at the end of the EGM, stakeholders reaffirmed commitment to constitutional governance, due process, and institutional stability within the party.

-Among other things, the meeting resolved the immediate suspension of Chairman, BOT, Mr. Irezondu Sunny Stevenson, and Secretary, Chief Abraham Adesida, and referred their conduct to the disciplinary committee for investigation.
+Among other things, the meeting resolved the immediate suspension of Chairman, BOT, Mr. Irezondu Sunny Stevenson and Secretary, BOT, Chief Abraham Adesida and referred their conduct to the disciplinary committee for investigation.